mariaphilo2024/GeoStem-Documentation/Back-end/RunProjectLocally.md

 #### Run the Flutter App
 - Open `flutter` folder
-- Open the file `AgencyPlatformFlutter.code-workspace` in VS Code
+- Open the file `GeoStem.code-workspace` in VS Code
 - Press `F5` to start